 Eligible students will be invited to apply to the program after completing their first quarter at Everett Community College.
 Invitations are given to students whose early college work demonstrates that they are academically prepared to earn a bachelor's degree.
 Click on the links below to read more about this exciting opportunity:

 There are many opportunities and advantages to becoming a Nursing Scholar.
-Students will benefit from a streamlined application process, which means there is no application fee, no need to re-order transcripts (and pay additional fees), and an early admission to the BSN program.
+Students will benefit from a streamlined application process.
+There is no application fee, no personal statement, and no resume required to apply.
+Plus qualified applicants receive an early guarantee of admission to the BSN program.

 Students have the flexibility to start their BSN up to 15 months after graduating from EVCC.
 In addition, UWB Nursing Scholars can earn BSN credits during summer quarter and have access to special events at UW Bothell and Everett!

 In order to apply to the Nursing Scholars program, students must be admitted and attending the Nursing program at Everett Community College.
 Students' academic potential and writing ability will be made available via their original application information from Everett Community College.

 Once a student is admitted to the Nursing Scholars program, in order to maintain eligibility a student must:

 - Graduate with an Associate Degree in Nursing DTA/MRP from Everett Community College with a minimum 3.2 cumulative Nursing GPA.